thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

             to a perpendicular to the spring axis

-E_NAMES
+EXTENSION SPRING NAMES
                Extension spring names

  The force deflection points and associated names are:

          length    force        outside  inside    stress        factor of diameter diameter            safety